 Just like natural teeth, the false teeth that are attached to dentures can sometimes become stained or even chip with heavy wear.
 Usually, a simple repair can resolve either issue.
 If the piece is very old and has severe chipping or staining, a dentist may recommend getting a replacement.

-Check out what others are saying about our dental services on Yelp: Denture Adjustments and Repairs in Albany, OR.
+Check out what others are saying about our dental services on Google: Denture Adjustments and Repairs in Albany, OR.

 Conclusion